coreyjadams/harvard_production/python/database/schema.md

     - is an arbitrary sum function, used below too
  - SUM total disk usage by dataset
     - implemeneted as above
+ - Get the number of jobs run for this dataset so far.
+    - unimplemented